GraphQL

 While GraphQL's unique developer experience is being challenged by new technologies such as tRPC or Remix, it remains the best choice for building a rich front-end, especially when the API lives in a separate repository.

-Initially brought by Apollo GraphQL, its end-to-end type safety, powerful cache features and data hooks patterns totally removed the need for a complex reducer or custom caching implementations.
+Initially brought by Apollo GraphQL, its end-to-end type safety, powerful cache features, and data hooks patterns totally removed the need for a complex reducer or custom caching implementations.

 However, having used GraphQL for years, I wasn't sure that doing so with Apollo GraphQL or URQL remained the go-to solution.